 The following terms shall have the following meanings:

-Budget Exception Report means the report described in Section 5 in a form largely as set out in Appendix 1;
+Budget Exception Report means the report described in Section 5 in a form largely as set out in Appendix 1

-Budget Tracking Report means the report described in Section 5 in a form largely as set out in Appendix 1;
+Budget Tracking Report means the report described in Section 5 in a form largely as set out in Appendix 1

-Business Evaluation Order (“BEO”) means a form submitted to the Gas Transporter by the PAC approving an EQR and requesting a BER in relation to a specific Change Order;
+Business Evaluation Order (“BEO”) means a form submitted to the Gas Transporters by the PAC approving an Evaluation Quotation Report (EQR) and requesting a Business Evaluation Report (BER) in relation to a specific Change Order

-Business Evaluation Report (“BER”) means a report issued by the Gas Transporters in response to a BEO, setting out such matters as are referred to in Schedule 3;
+Business Evaluation Report (“BER”) means a report issued by the Gas Transporters in response to a BEO, setting out such matters as are referred to in Schedule 3

-Change Order means a request for a Service Change;
+Change Order means a request for a Service Change

-Draft PAFA Scope means the proposed scope of Services for the forthcoming PAF Year;
+Draft PAFA Scope means the proposed scope of Services for the forthcoming PAF Year

-Evaluation Quotation Report (“EQR”) means , a report issued by the Gas Transporters in response to a Change Order, setting out such matters as are referred to in Schedule 3;
+Evaluation Quotation Report (“EQR”) means a report issued by the Gas Transporters in response to a Change Order, setting out such matters as are referred to in Schedule 3

-Final PAFA Scope means the agreed scope of Services for the forthcoming PAF Year;
+Final PAFA Scope means the agreed scope of Services for the forthcoming PAF Year

-PAC Cost Estimate means the report described in Section 5 in a form largely as set out in Appendix 1;
+PAC Cost Estimate means the report described in Section Schedule?
+5 in a form largely as set out in Appendix 1

-Performance Indicators means the specific standards to which the Gas Transporters must provide the Services and which are set out in Schedule 4;
+Performance Indicators means the specific standards to which the Gas Transporters must provide the Services and which are set out in Schedule 4

 Services means the service requirements described or referred to in Schedule 2.